joegallo/robert-bruce/README.md

 Robert Bruce provides an easy way to execute a function and allow failures to be automatically retried.
-It's named after [Robert the Bruce](http://en.wikipedia.org/wiki/Robert_the_Bruce), whose determination was inspired by the sight a spider trying many time (and failing) to build a web.
+It's named after [Robert the Bruce](http://en.wikipedia.org/wiki/Robert_the_Bruce), whose determination was inspired by the sight a spider trying (and failing) many times to build a web.

 Add this to your project.clj :dependencies list: